 Montgomery County Public Schools (MCPS) strives to provide a teaching and learning community designed to foster intellectual development, citizenship, responsibility, and mutual respect among students and staff as they engage in the education process.
 As members of this community, all students have certain rights, responsibilities, and privileges, as set forth in Montgomery County Board of Education (Board) policies, MCPS regulations, and state and federal laws.
+We firmly believe that every member of our diverse school community shares the responsibility to create, honor, and support an environment that nurtures learning, while recognizing and honoring the inherent dignity of all students, parents/guardians, and staff.

 Students have responsibility for their own learning, their personal conduct, and the manner in which they exercise their rights.
 They are expected to participate actively in the educational community; accept the consequences of their actions; and abide by the laws, Board policies, and MCPS rules and regulations.
-The rights of the student must always be considered in relation to the legal rights and responsibilities retained by others, including students, staff, parents/guardians, and members of the community.
+The rights of the student must always be considered in relation to the rights and responsibilities retained by others, including students, staff, parents/guardians, and members of the community.